Operation: To Fool A Hawke, Chap. 2

 I smiled as I remembered him saying that to me the day we got married.
 "Yeah," I said, looking up at him and remembering what made me fall in love with Stringfellow Hawke in the first place—besides his good looks, that is.
 And, I thought back to somethin' Dom said to String and me before our wedding day—"Never go to bed angry.
 Resolve your problems, before they start."
 Well, we may not have resolved this problem before it started, but we were able to resolve it before it became anything big.

 "Not to mention the fact that Dom always taught me and Sinj never to hold grudges—against anyone, especially people we love," String said, and I remembered Dom saying that to me, too.
 "So it was a lot easier than I thought it would be for me to forgive what you did," String finished, and pulled me close to him.
-I relaxed in his arms, wondering yet again just what I'd done to deserve having Stringfellow Hawke for my husband—and thanking God for whatever it was.
+I relaxed in his arms, wondering yet again just what I'd done to deserve to have Stringfellow Hawke for my husband—and thanking God for whatever it was.

 One Week Later...